octokit/plugin-rest-endpoint-methods.js/docs/users/addSocialAccountForAuthenticatedUser.md

 # Add social accounts for the authenticated user

 Add one or more social accounts to the authenticated user's profile.

-This endpoint is accessible with the `user` scope.
+OAuth app tokens and personal access tokens (classic) need the `user` scope to use this endpoint.

 ```js
 octokit.rest.users.addSocialAccountForAuthenticatedUser({